ISKCON: Japa

-Arati
+Arati and Temple Deity Worship

 Arati is also an important tenet (also called puja) of ISKCON.
 During arati, devotees offer water, incense, a fire lamp, and flowers to a murti, a sacred statue or image of Krishna.
 This is accompanied by prayers and devotional songs called bhajans.
 Practitioners may perform arati at their own home or congregate at a temple to join in the ceremony.
 Along with this worship, devotees will bathe the murti, dress it, offer it food, and even put it to sleep.
 By doing arati and serving the murti, devotees aim to deepen their relationship with Krishna.

 ISKCON devotees meet regularly (typically on Sunday at a program known as the Sunday Feast) to worship deities, listen to discourses by senior devotees, participate in kirtan and eat sanctified offered food prasadam.
 Devotees place great emphasis on listening to spiritual discourses, believing them to be a key role in spiritual advancement.

+The Vaishnava religion follows a formal ritual system of worship which was unknown to the modern twentieth century non-Vaishnava, non-Indian, non-Brahmin ISKCON converts of the first generation.
+Prabhupada wrote a summary study of Rupa Goswami's Bhakti-rasamrita-sindhu which dictates vaidhi bhakti sadhana ("regulated devotional practice").
+The "Bhakti-rasamrita-sindhu," along with Gopala Bhatta's and Sanatana Goswami's "Hari-bhakti-vilasa," gives a detailed treatment of how to perform deity worship, based on the authoritative Tantric Vaishnava Pancharata Agamas and Puranas.
+Prabhupada, relying on certain statements in the Bhagavata Purana and "Chaitanya Charitamrita," considered non-Indian westerners worthy of performing temple service so long as they adhered to the formal rules of worship.
+ISKCON bases its worship on the three main temple centers important to Gaudiya Vaishnavism: the Jagannath Temple, Puri (which disallows "non-Hindu" western ISKCON devotees from entering but whose Ratha Yatra is replicated by ISKCON), Vrindavan and its Radharaman Temple (whose goswamis strongly opposed Bhaktisiddhanta Saraswati's practice of Brahmin initiation but from which some modern liberal goswamis have taught ISKCON disciples in rituals), and Nabadwip, West Bengal (where historically Gaudiya idols and sites of worship have been small but since Bhaktisiddhanta Saraswati has been the construction of large images and complexes).

+ISKCON has some innovations in its core temple traditions.
+Prabhupada ordered the rock-single "Govindam Prayers," arranged by George Harrison and whose lead singer is a woman, to be played at every morning prayer.
+Prabhupada also gave Brahmin initiation to women and allowed them to serve as temple priests, whereas in historical Indian tradition the temple was restricted to male priests (in Indian ISKCON temples, this tradition is respected).

 Four Regulative Principles

 During initiation (diksha) ISKCON devotees vow to follow four basic rules and regulations.